Function definitions

 Type inference

-The parameter types can also (sometimes) be omitted, in which case Numbat tries to infer their type.
-However, this often leads to overly generic function signatures.
+In some cases, type inference will also lead to function types that are overly generic.
 For example, consider the following function to compute the kinetic energy of a massive object in motion:

 fn kinetic_energy(mass, speed) = 1/2 * mass * speed^2